EverettReynolds/Assembly-Language/README.md

 # fall2020csc322

-This is an Assembly Language project probably?
+This is an Assembly Language Course.